Network When Job Hunting:

 Continue to nurture your relationships

 Having an extensive, reliable network doesn’t stop being important once you’ve found a position.
-Instead of neglecting these relationships once you’ve found a job, you should seek to provide new value to the members of your network by utilizing the experience and industry knowledge you gain in your new position.
+Instead of neglecting these relationships once you’ve found a job, you should seek to provide new value to the members of your network.

 Seek new relationships at your workplace

 The most accessible place to build your network is your workplace.
-Building relationships with your coworkers facilitates a friendly working environment, makes your job easier, and these connections could prove to be valuable additions to your network in the long run, especially when it comes to securing references.
-Volunteer to contribute to social events within your workplace and show up to scheduled lunches and other activities.
-Ensure that you’re actively engaging with your new coworkers and building relationships.
+Building relationships with your coworkers facilitates a friendly working environment, and makes your job easier.
+These connections can prove to be valuable additions to your network in the long run, especially when it comes to securing references.

 Be grateful

 You should always show appreciation to valued members of your network, primarily when they assist you in finding employment or advancing your career.
-Show appreciation to those that have assisted you in your career by letting them know!
-Always be sure to send thank you notes and contact those who helped you find your current place of employment directly.
+Acknowledge those who have assisted you in your career by letting them know how grateful you are for them!

 Return the favor